zgiannuzzi/HHA504_assignment_storage/README.md

 ### Azure

-1. Used professors google colab and foollwed along to succesfully add a file to azure with python
+1. Used professors google colab and followed along to succesfully add a file to azure with python
    - created a new .env file
    - used key to access container
    - ran code to upload file